 Generation tech

-My kids are Generation Z; they’ve been thoroughly immersed in technology from day one.
+My kids have been thoroughly immersed in technology from day one.
 My husband is a software engineer who has worked at startups for most of his career.
-I’m a writer and editor; before that I practiced law.
+I’m a writer and editor; before that, I practiced law.
 We’ve always worked long hours on our computers, at the office and at home.
-We were glued to our mobile phones and our laptops out of necessity.
+We’re glued to our mobile phones and our laptops out of necessity.
 And then, of course, by choice.
 We need downtime entertainment.
 Streaming services, online games, podcasts, audiobooks: Yeah, we made time for those too.

 At the same time, I’m aware of the concerns about too much screen time.